kmonticolo/ansible-vtsi/README.md

 --------------
 Role variables are to be set in `ansible-vtsi/ansible-role-vtsi/vars/main.yml`

+You may need to change mdb and mvl entries only, the rest should work as configured.

 | Name              | Default Value       | Description          |
 |-------------------|---------------------|----------------------|
 | `mirror` | `http://172.31.67.7/artifacts/vtsi/master/latest/vtsi-kit.tar.gz` | Source of vTSI package. |